rdemedrano/SANN/README.md

 # On the Inclusion of Spatial Information for Spatio-Temporal Neural Networks

-Official code for the paper On the Inclusion of Spatial Information forSpatio-Temporal Neural Networks
+Official code for the paper On the Inclusion of Spatial Information for Spatio-Temporal Neural Networks
 - [Arxiv preprint](https://arxiv.org/abs/2007.07559).

 ## Abtract